Associate Degree in Nursing (ADN)

 In Tier I, applicants are evaluated using a 100-point system.
 Points are earned in the following two areas:

 - College grade point average.
 A minimum cumulative 2.75 GPA is required.
 GPA is calculated using all courses required for the ADN degree at CWC.
 All courses required for the degree must be completed with a grade of C or higher.
 Courses in progress during the admission screening process are excluded from GPA calculation.
-GPA will not be rounded.
+GPA is calculated to the hundredth place and is not rounded.

 - TEAS adjusted individual total score.
 A score of 58.7% or higher must be achieved for program admission eligibility.